apache/directory-fortress-core/README.md

  * Document Overview
  * Tips for first-time users of Apache Fortress
  * SECTION 0.
 Prerequisites
  * SECTION 1.
-Options for testing Apache Fortress with an LDAP server.
+Options for using Apache Fortress and LDAP server together.
  * SECTION 2.
 Instructions for using Apache Fortress and ApacheDS LDAP server.
  * SECTION 3.
 Instructions for using Apache Fortress and Symas OpenLDAP server.
  * SECTION 4.
 Instructions to pull Apache Fortress Core source code from Apache GIT